Postorgasmic illness syndrome: Other possibilities

 POIS could be caused by hyperglycemia or by chemical imbalances in the brain.

-Consideration should also be given to the Wikipedia article/references regarding Transient Global Amnesia, and specifically on references therein to "jugular vein valve incompetence" (2010 Cejas et al; 2007 Owens; 2005 Shreiber et al).
-This condition is potentially activated by localized increased blood pressure when lying prone during orgasm and relates not only to the subsequent potential circumstance of a delayed occurrence of temporary amnesia, but also the delayed occurrence of cerebral disorientation (such delays can be several hours or a day or two).
-Potential causes of jugular vein valve incompetence could include various biological factors, as well as any prior physical activity that might have impaired that valve through undue pressure that would result in temporary disorientation and/or unconsciousness.
-Alternatives to the prone position at time of orgasm should be considered to prevent the problem.

 Sexual activity for the first time may set the stage for an associated asthma attack or may aggravate pre-existing asthma.
 Intense emotional stimuli during sexual intercourse can lead to autonomic imbalance with parasympathetic over-reactivity, releasing mast cell mediators that can provoke postcoital asthma and / or rhinitis in these patients.

 It is also possible that the causes of POIS are different in different individuals.
 POIS could represent "a spectrum of syndromes of differing" causes.

-None of the proposed causes for POIS fully explain the connection between POIS and lifelong premature ejaculation.
+None of the proposed causes for POIS can fully explain the connection between POIS and lifelong premature ejaculation.

 Diagnosis

 There is no generally agreed upon diagnostic criteria for POIS.
 One group has developed five preliminary criteria for diagnosing POIS.
 These are: